 - Directly in the casserole dish, mix together flaxseed, milk, brown sugar, and vanilla.
 Set aside while you peel and dice up the apples and banana.

 - To the casserole dish add oats, cinnamon, salt, baking powder, banana, apples, and pecans.
 Stir to mix and evenly distribute.
-Sprinkle 2 tsp of white sugar and ½ teaspoon of ground cinnamon over the top of oatmeal and place casserole in a 350-degree oven.
+Sprinkle 2 teaspoon of white sugar and ½ teaspoon of ground cinnamon over the top of oatmeal and place casserole in a 350-degree oven.

 - Bake until the top is golden brown and firm throughout, about 35 minutes.
 Serve with extra maple syrup and maybe milk for the top.
 Leftovers reheat nicely the next day.